michaelharp/fetch/README.md

 where barcode = ' ';
 ```
   - Unfortunately, the OCR model seems to really be struggling on some of these store names (i.e. /MART, B, 1AINTING CUSVAL BISTRO, A CME DURP SUPERAK, etc.) It may be outside of the scope of this assignment, but it seems it would be useful for the OCR model to have a pre-set list of available retailer names to choose from through string similarity matching (trigram matching, jarowinkler similarity, etc).
+  - `final_sale` is a bit confusing as a column.
+It's unclear to me whether this is the total price * quantity of the given receipt line or if this is simply the price per unit.
+For the purposes of this exercise, I will assume that this is the final price of the receipt line (unit price * quantity).
   - Again, the assessment page states that barcode should be represented as an integer in this table, which isn't possible since UPC's often lead with a 0.

 ## Data Quality Issues - Users